 \subsection{Acknowledgements}

 This project grew out of joint work with Kevin Pilgrim, and owes a great deal to conversations with him and with Jeremy Kahn.
-There were additional helpful conversations with Maxime Fortier Bourque and Steven Gortler.
+There were many additional helpful conversations with Maxime Fortier Bourque and Steven Gortler.
+The referees provided detailed and helpful feedback.
 This work was partially supported by NSF grants DMS-1358638 and DMS-1507244.